sudomann/rusty-bot/README.md

 /addmod requires the following commands to be updated with the new game mode:
 - /join
 - /leave
-- /list
 - /delmod
 - /last
+- /addplayer
+- /delplayer

 /delmod requires the following commands to have the deleted game mode removed from the list of options:
 - /join
 - /leave
-- /list
 - /last
+- /addplayer
+- /delplayer

-/captain and /randomcaptain might result in the last captain slot getting filled up
+Since /captain and /randomcaptain can result in the last captain slot getting filled up, they both have the capability to handle 2 player game modes such as *duel*, which do not have a picking process.

 ## Extra